Access Industries: Media and telecommunications

-Access Industries has a number of portfolio companies in the media and telecommunications industries.
-Ice, an internet and telecommunications company in Scandinavia, is primarily owned by Access Industries.
-In Israel, Access owns a third of RGE Group Ltd., a privately held media group with assets including Channel 10, Noga Communications and the Sports Channel.
-Access Industries also owns a majority stake in Amedia, a large Russian film and TV studio known for shows such as Poor Nastya.
-Amedia earned exclusive rights to premiere HBO content in Russia in July 2017.
+Access Industries previously held stakes in a number of companies in the media and telecommunications industries including Ice (Norway), RGE Group (Israel), Channel 10 (Israel), Noga Communications and the Sports Channel (Israel).
+Access previously owned a majority stake in Amedia, a large Russian film and TV studio known for shows such as Poor Nastya.
+Amedia gained exclusive rights to premiere HBO content in Russia in July 2017.
+More recently, the company has invested in major media companies including Warner Music Group and DAZN.
+In 2021, Reshet 13, an Israeli free-to-air television channel operated by Reshet Media, received investment from a group of investors that included Access Industries.

 Access invested in Warner Music Group (WMG) in 2004 with various co-investors.
 After a partial sale of WMG was completed through an IPO on the NYSE in May 2005, Access continued as a significant shareholder with a 2 percent stake prior to 2011.
 Access acquired WMG for US$3.3 billion, including $320 million in cash and the assumption of $2 billion of WMG debt.

 Access Industries owns AI Film in London, a film finance and executive production company established in 2013.
 Since November 2014, Access Industries has owned a majority stake in DAZN Group Limited, a sports media company which Access formed in 2007 by merging Inform and Premium TV.
 Perform Group owns the sports website Sporting News and launched the sports streaming video service DAZN in 2016.
 As of 2019, Access held over 85% of the group.

 In May 2015, Access Entertainment was established with the hiring of its president, Danny Cohen, BBC's former director of television.
-They took a 25% stake in Bad Wolf international TV firm, and have a financing venture for drama programming with BBC Worldwide/Lookout Point and a development slate deal with House Productions.
+They took a 25% stake in the Bad Wolf international TV firm, and have a financing venture for drama programming with BBC Worldwide/Lookout Point and a development slate deal with House Productions.
 In April 2017, Access Entertainment purchased James Packer's ownership share of RatPac Entertainment, which includes the joint venture, RatPac-Dune Entertainment.

-In 2018, Pearlfisher has created the new identity for Access Entertainment.
 In December 2021, Access Entertainment sold their stake in Bad Wolf to Sony Pictures Television.

+Access Entertainment has financed several A24 productions, including the 2023 film The Zone of Interest, which was executive produced by Len Blavatnik and Danny Cohen.
+The film won the awards for Best International Feature and Best Sound at the 96th Academy Awards.

 Technology

-In 2015 Access Industries launched Access Technology Ventures, a venture and growth technology investment arm focused on pre-IPO "unicorns".
-As of 2017 it had investments in companies including Snapchat, Square, Yelp, Alibaba, Rocket Internet, Deezer, Gett, Spotify, Zalando, and DigitalOcean.
-In August 2017, Access Technology Ventures lead a $300 million round of funding for the smartphone maker Essential Products, investing $100 million in the company.
+In 2015, Access Industries launched Access Technology Ventures, a venture and growth technology investment arm focused on pre-IPO "unicorns".
+As of 2017, it had investments in companies including Snapchat, Square, Yelp, Alibaba, Rocket Internet, Deezer, Gett, Spotify, Zalando, and DigitalOcean.
+In August 2017, Access Technology Ventures led a $300 million round of funding for the smartphone maker Essential Products, investing $100 million in the company.
 Access Industries formed First Access Entertainment in October 2015, which focuses on talent development and representation in music, entertainment, and fashion.
 Access Industries invested $137 million into Opendoor.